demandio/ember-prerender/README.md

 [JSDOM](https://github.com/tmpvar/jsdom) based on your preference.

-The goal of the project is to couple server-side rendering more closely with a specific web app.
-By utilizing a long-lived instance of the app rather than restarting it upon every request, rendering times can be reduced.
+The goal of the project is to couple server-side rendering more closely with a specific web app framework.
+By utilizing a long-lived instance of an app rather than reloading it on every request, rendering times can be reduced.

 The concept and plugin code is based loosely off of the [Prerender